mcibique/vue-testing-examples/README.md

 }
 ```

 Now we need to solve a problem: how and when to switch between these two services.
 How can we tell the app which one to use?
-Webpack has a nice feature called [resolve.extensions](https://webpack.js.org/configuration/resolve/#resolve-extensions) which is used as a decision point to determine extension of the file.
-In vue app, the value is set to `[".js", ".vue", ".json"]`.
-If you add `import AuthService from './auth-service'`, then webpack tries to find a file `./auth-service.js`, then `./auth-service.vue` and then `./auth-service.json`, the first match wins.
-So if we move our AuthServiceStub to another file `./auth-service.stub.js` and then tell the webpack to resolve extensions in order `[".stub.js", ".js", ".vue", ".json"]`, it will first try to import our stub service and only if a stub is not present, it will import the real implementation.
+Webpack has a nice feature called [resolve.extensions](https://Webpack.js.org/configuration/resolve/#resolve-extensions) which is used as a decision point to determine the extension of the file to resolve.
+In a Vue app, the value is set to `[".js", ".vue", ".json"]`.
+If you add `import AuthService from './auth-service'`, then Webpack tries to find a file `./auth-service.js`, then `./auth-service.vue` and then `./auth-service.json`, the first match wins.
+So if we move our AuthServiceStub to another file `./auth-service.stub.js` and then tell the Webpack to resolve extensions in order `[".stub.js", ".js", ".vue", ".json"]`, it will first try to import our stub service and only if a stub is not present, it will import the real implementation.

 This logic can be controlled via [configuration](https://www.npmjs.com/package/webpack-chain), in `vue.config.js`.